-Go to the “Devices” category, then tap on the “+” icon at the top right corner and then select a room or create a new room in which you want the device to be listed.
+Go to the “Devices” category, then tap on the “+” icon at the top right corner and then select a room or create a new room in which you want the HomeKit device or Room Locator to be listed.

-Go to the “Trigger” category, tap on the “+” icon at the top right, and select the option “Room”.
+Go to the “Trigger” category, tap on the “+” icon at the top right, and select the option “Room Locator”.
 You can then select a room and determine whether you want the trigger to be activated upon “Enter” or “Leave” the room.

 In addition to the Devices App and a compatible Apple iPhone or iPad, the minimum requirement is one smart home device.

 The app is supported by all Apple devices with iOS 11.0 or later:

 Apple iPhone 5, iPhone 5c, iPhone 5s, iPhone SE, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XR, iPhone XS, iPhone XS Max

 Apple iPad mini 2, iPad mini 3, iPad mini 4, iPad (4.
 Generation), iPad (5.
 Generation), iPad Air, iPad Air 2, 9,7″ iPad Pro, 10,5″ iPad Pro, 12,9″ iPad Pro (1.
 Generation), 12,9″ iPad Pro (2.
 Generation)

 Most devices have been developed for self-installation.
 Simply install the device according to the instructions and then add it in the app.